• A Signal Separation View of Classification (Ryan O’Dowd, CGU)

 Estella 1021 (Emmy Noether Room), Pomona College Claremont, CA, United States

-Title: Towards Understanding the Success of First Order Methods in Training Mildly Overparameterized Networks Abstract: For most problems of interest the loss landscape of a neural network is non-convex and contains a plethora of spurious critical points.
-Despite this first order methods such as SGD and Adam are in practice remarkably successful at finding optimal, […]
+Title: Towards Understanding the Success of First Order Methods in Training Mildly Overparameterized Networks Abstract: For most problems of interest the loss landscape of a neural network is non-convex and […]